 A day set aside in the spring to revitalize the campus.

-Senior class emblem imprinted on sweatshirts and items passed down from class to class.
-FYI, at Cottey, the second-year students are called seniors because in the early years, the College had grade school and high school programs.
+CSC is the logo for the second-year or sophomore class at Cottey College.
+It is imprinted on sweatshirts and other Passdown items.
+Prior to Cottey becoming a four-year institution, the second-year students were called “seniors” because, in early years, the College had grade-school and high-school programs.
 The students in the junior college were called juniors and seniors.
-In 1967, many years after the grade school and high school were closed, the juniors became freshmen.
+In 1967, many years after the grade school and high school were closed, the juniors came to be called freshmen.
+With the addition of baccalaureate programs, students and their respective classes are now referred to as both first-, second-, third-, and fourth-year students/classes and/or freshmen, sophomore, junior and senior students/classes.

 Meet the Suites

-The residence hall officers organize “Meet the Suites” in their respective residence halls for the freshmen to meet the seniors in the various suites.
+The residence hall officers organize “Meet the Suites” in their respective residence halls so new students can meet the students from the various suites in their residence hall.

 A passdown is any object that is passed down from year to year to be worn, displayed, or used in any fashion.
 Passdowns are not only pieces of living history but serve to give encouragement and faith in living the Cottey experience.